connexcs/docs/docs/reporting-problems.md

 ### Reporting Multiple Problems
 If you have more than one problem to report, we ask:

-1. Create a separate ticket for each request.
-This so that the individual concerns get routed to the correct staff.
+1. Create a separate ticket for each request sone is routed to the correct staff member.
 2. Allow an adequate amount of time for us to assess the problem and resolve it.
 We first determine if the problems are connected, adding extra time onto finding the roots themselves.
 3. Call instead of emailing.
 This is so we can get a concise reading on all concerns quickly and ask follow-up questions on the spot.